StreetDog71/lza-class-manager/README.md

 ## Support & Development

 This plugin is maintained by Lazy Algorithm.
-For support requests, feature suggestions, or bug reports, please contact us or open an issue on the plugin repository.
+For support requests, feature suggestions, or bug reports, please contact us at <a href="mailto:dev@lza.pt">dev@lza.pt</a> or open an issue on the plugin repository.

+## Considerations

+Most of this plugin was created with Claude Sonnet 3.7.
+I did my best to guide the AI through the process, but some parts of this plugin are a bit beyond my knowledge level.
+I'm sure there's a lot of room for improvement, and the early feedback from Sérgio and Nuno was a great push in the right direction.
+It still puzzles me why the admin.js file is using jQuery, but when I asked Claude AI about it the answer was:

+*While modern vanilla JavaScript could achieve the same functionality, using jQuery here aligns with WordPress development patterns for admin interfaces and leverages the already-loaded library that's part of the WordPress admin environment.*

+As it is, this plugin is already a great addition to my workflow.
+Having said that, I'm open to any suggestion to improve its functionalities or the code base.
+All suggestions and ideas are welcome.
+If you find this plugin as useful as I did, enjoy it!